-Sportsfishing 1 (SF 50260)
+Sportsfishing 1 (SF 50260) Take the Bait - Required 🖤

 Exhibit a product or display made to complete an activity in the Take the Bait project manual.
-This could include, but is not limited to, displays on: different types of fishing tackle, identifying different baits and their uses (no actual bait, please) or identifying the anatomy of a fish.
+This could include, but is not limited to, displays on different types of fishing tackle, identifying different baits and their uses (no actual bait, please) or identifying the anatomy of a fish.
 For safety reasons, lures must be placed in a plastic case.

-Sportsfishing 2 (SF 50261)
+Sportsfishing 2 (SF 50261) Reel in the Fun - Required 🔍

 Exhibit a product or display made to complete an activity in the Reel in the Fun project manual.
-This could include, but is not limited to, displays on: different types of knots or rigs and their use; a collection of fishing lures, labeled with their use; or information on preparing and cooking fish (not recipes).
+This could include, but is not limited to, displays on different types of knots or rigs and their use; a collection of fishing lures, labeled with their use; or information on preparing and cooking fish (not recipes).
 For safety reasons, lures must be placed in a plastic case.

-Sportsfishing 3 (SF 50262)
+Sportsfishing 3 (SF 50262) Level 3: Cast Into the Future - Required 💷

 Exhibit a product or display made to complete an activity in the Cast into the Future project manual.
-This could include, but is not limited to, displays on: making artificial flies and lures; researching effects of water temperature; sportsfishing careers; or identifying insects that fish eat.
+This could include, but is not limited to, displays on: making artificial flies and lures; researching effects of water temperature; sportfishing careers; or identifying insects that fish eat.
 For safety reasons, lures must be placed in a plastic case.

-Wildlife 1 (SF 50266)
+Wildlife 1 (SF 50263) Wildlife Science Level 1 Digital - Required 🖤